AakashWalia/Serverside-tagging/guide.md

                                                    **Add Service**

-4. **Select Service Type:** From the dropdown list, select **Event Forwarding** as the service type.
+3. **Select Service Type:** From the dropdown list, select **Event Forwarding** as the service type.

                                                    **Service Type**

-5. **Map to Event Forwarding Property:** Choose your desired event forwarding property from the dropdown list to map it accordingly.
+4. **Map to Event Forwarding Property:** Choose your desired event forwarding property from the dropdown list to map it accordingly.

-6. **Select Environment:**
-   - Specify the environment you wish to use for this service.
+5. **Select Environment:** Specify the environment you wish to use for this service.

-7. **Save Configuration:**
-   - Click **Save** to finalize and apply your service configuration.
+6. **Save Configuration:** Click **Save** to finalize and apply your service configuration.

+# Schema
+A schema is a set of rules that represent and validate the structure and format of data.
+At a high level, schemas provide an abstract definition of a real-world object (such as a person) and outline what data should be included in each instance of that object (such as first name, last name, birthday, and so on).
+XDM schemas are ideal for storing vast amounts of complex data in a self-contained format.
+You can have multiple schemas configured and choose the one that fits your use case.

+                                                   **Schema**

+## Mapping the schema

+### Steps:

+1. **Navigate to Data Collection:** Go to the **Data Collection** section from the main menu.

+2. **Create a New Datastream:** Click on **Datastreams** in the left-hand menu and select **Create a Datastream**.

-After you have created the datastreams and the property and configured the
+You are ready to start creating rules in client side and server side after you have created the datastreams, created the property, configured the service and created the schema.

+# Client Side Setup

+## Websdk Extension

+First step is to configure the websdk extension clientside.
+This extension is used to send the parameters that we require to be send with payload from adobe edge server to FB or CM etc.